jiricmi/ctu-thesis-typst/template/front.typ

     "declaration-text": "I declare that the presented work was developed independently and that I have listed all sources of information used within it in accordance with the methodical instructions for observing the ethical principles in the preparation of university theses.", "prague": "In Prague",
     "abstract": "Abstract",
+    "abbrs": "List of Abbreviations",
+    "tables": "List of Tables",
+    "code": "List of Code Listings",
+    "images": "Table of Figures",
     "cvut":[#text("Czech Technical University in")~#text("Prague")])
 )